Essendon District Football League

-Promotion and relegation between these divisions occurs, with the lowest-placed clubs in the Premier Division and Division 1 being relegated at the end of each season.
-Clubs which win the Division 1 and Division 2 premierships are automatically promoted.
-Each men's team also fields a reserves side and an under-19 side that play a fixture mirroring that of the senior side.
+Promotion and relegation between these divisions occurs, with the lowest-placed clubs in the Premier Division and Division 1 being relegated at the end of each season replaced in their respective divisions by the winners of Division 1 and Division 2 premierships respectively Each men's team also fields a reserves side and an under-18 side that play fixtures mirroring that of the senior side.

 Since 2017, the League has also run a competition for women's Australian rules football.
 In its inaugural year, this was a joint competition featuring teams from the EDFL as well as the Western Region Football League (WRFL).
 In 2018, 13 teams competed in a single division season, expanding to 19 teams and two divisions in 2019.

+The league consists of clubs spanning as far north as Sunbury (East Sunbury Football Club), as far south-east as Moonee Ponds (Moonee Valley), and as far west as Hillside (Hillside Football Club).
+The furthest distance between two clubs is Moonee Valley Football Club and Sunbury Kangaroos totalling a travel distance of 35.2 km.

+A number of junior players from the EDFL play for Calder Cannons in the Coates Talent League due to the geography of being based at Highgate Recreation Reserve, Craigieburn and consequently receiving the majority of players from teams in the Northern and North-West Suburbs.
+A smaller number of players represent Western Jets, being based at Burbank Oval, Williamstown which receive a number of players from clubs based in the western suburbs of Melbourne.